plone/plone.api/src/plone/api/docs/content.rst

     from plone import api
     portal = api.portal.get()

-If you want to create a new content item, use the ``create`` method.
+If you want to create a new content item, use the :meth:`api.content.create` method.
 The type attribute will automatically decide which content type (dexterity, archetype, ...) should be created.

 .. code-block:: python